X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Results and Discussions

-Strong magnetic fields and the corresponding high value of magnetic field energy lead to a drop in the star's thermal energy while the contributions from the overall gravitational energy stay unchanged.
-This explains the luminosity suppression and the magnetic field strength~\cite{10.1093/mnras/sty776}.
+The strong magnetic fields and the corresponding high value of magnetic field energy lead to a drop in the star's thermal energy while the contributions from the overall gravitational energy stay unchanged.
+This explains the correlation between the luminosity suppression and the magnetic field strength~\cite{10.1093/mnras/sty776}.
 This work has not considered the effect of magnetic fields on the mentioned EoS.
 It is anticipated that the axion mass bounds would exhibit degeneracies with the mentioned EoS.
-However, the current analysis suggests that the EoS influences the mass and pressure profiles by modified TOV equations, thereby influencing the bounds on axion mass.
+However, the current analysis suggests that the EoS influences the macroscopic properties (mass and pressure profiles) by modified TOV equations, thereby influencing the bounds on axion mass.

-For the energy spectrum of axions, the APR, FPS, and SLY show an $\sim$ 17.5 \%, 14.2\%, 18.7\% departure from the corresponding results without magnetic field at an axion energy $\sim$ 5 keV corresponding to Bremsstrahlung plus PBF process.
-Similarly, for only the Bremsstrahlung process, the APR, FPS, and SLY show an $\sim$ $16.3$\%, $12.9$\%, $18.3$\% departure from the corresponding results without magnetic field at an axion energy $\sim 5$ keV.
+In the Bremsstrahlung plus PBF process, the energy spectrum of axions for the APR, FPS, and SLY EoSs show an $\sim$ $18.9$\%, $18.1$\%, $16.5$\% departure from without the magnetic field at an axion energy $\sim 5$ keV.
+Similarly, for the Bremsstrahlung process, the energy spectrum of axions for the APR, FPS, and SLY EoSs show an $\sim$ $6.8$\%, $4.7$\%, $5.9$\% departure from without the magnetic field at an axion energy $\sim 5$ keV.

-Furthermore, table I summarises the relative percentage changes of axion-photon flux for APR, FPS, and SLY EoS at an axion energy of $5$ keV in the presence and absence of a magnetic field for RXJ 1856.5-3754 (M7) NSs. \begin{widetext}
+In addition to this, Table II summarises the percentage changes of axion-converted-photon flux for APR, FPS, and SLY EoS at an axion energy of $5$ keV in the presence and absence of a magnetic field for RXJ 1856.5-3754 (M7) NSs.